-Kabocha squash is a delicious Japanese pumpkin, a versatile vegetable that you can enjoy in various ways, from roasting to deep frying.
+Kabocha squash is a delicious Japanese pumpkin and a versatile vegetable that you can enjoy in various ways, from roasting to deep frying.

 If you are new to this sweet squash or looking for a new recipe to spice up your menu, you are at the right place!

-This post will show you how to cook kabocha squash in 13 different ways.
+This recipe will show you how to cook kabocha squash in 13 different ways.

 - This recipe is for you if: